 2. The values passed into a function when it’s called are called _________.

-3. A variable inside a function definition that receives data is a _________.
+3. A variable inside a function definition that receives data is called a _________.

-4. A function that doesn’t have a return statement automatically returns _________.
+4. A function that doesn’t include a return statement automatically returns _________.

 7. return x, y, z returns a single _________ containing multiple values.

-9. To execute a function, you must _________ it by using its name followed by parentheses.
+9. To execute a function, you must _________ it using its name and parentheses.

 <